Barrie talks about how losing his sense of smell was one of the first Parkinson’s symptoms he experienced.

 I’ve not met anyone else with Parkinson’s who experiences this problem to the same degree.
 Really I just try to be pragmatic, and see things with a sense of humour.

-Dr Clara O'Brien, Consultant Neuropsychologist, explains how loss of smell can affect people with Parkinson’s.
+Dr Clara O'Brien is a Consultant Neuropsychologist.
+She explains how loss of smell can affect people with Parkinson’s and how you can manage the symptom.
+Learn more about Parkinson's and smell.